RIP cloth masks? Why airlines and governments are banning them

 Since cloth masks come in a wide array of materials and designs, it’s hard to make generalizations about how effective they are.
 The EPA found that a three-layer knitted cotton mask blocked 26.5% of particles and a two-layer nylon mask with a filter insert and a metal nose bridge blocked 79%.
 Other masks fell somewhere in between.
 The researchers found that creating a better seal around the wearer’s face by tightening ear loops, for instance, could improve a cloth mask’s filtration ability by between 60.3% and 80.2%.
 “The most effective cloth masks are made from tightly woven materials and have a close seal on your face,” says L’Orange.

-The problem, however, is that there are no standards governing cloth face masks, so there is no way to know whether the particular one you’re using is offering robust protection or not.
-This is why organizations have decided to ban them in favor of medical masks, which are subject to government regulations.
+The problem, however, is that unlike medical masks, the majority of cloth masks on the market are not designed and tested to ensure they perform at a consistent level.
+If you’re wearing a fabric mask that is not abide by CDC-approved standards, there is no way to know whether the particular one you’re using is offering robust protection or not.
+This is why organizations have decided to ban them in favor of surgical or N95 masks, which are subject to government regulations.

 If you’re in a situation where you have to buy a medical mask (for a flight, for instance), L’Orange says it is worth doing a little bit of research beforehand.
 The market is now flooded with different brands selling masks that claim to be medical-grade, yet some are counterfeits that don’t provide strong protection.
 If you’re buying an N95, L’Orange recommends checking the CDC’s list of approved N95 manufacturers to make sure you’re getting an authentic product.
 When it comes to surgical masks, you should pick one that has been reviewed by the Food and Drug Administration (FDA).
 For instance, DemeTECH and BYD Care surgical masks are both FDA-cleared, and have demonstrated 98% filtration efficiency for particles 0.1 microns in diameter.
 But remember: These masks need to be worn properly, fitted close to the face without gaps, to actually protect you.